quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 # Recovery events {#rec-ev}

-Note: most of the events in this category are kept generic to support different recovery approaches and various congestion control algorithms.
+Most of the events in this category are kept generic to support different recovery approaches and various congestion control algorithms.
 Tool creators SHOULD make an effort to support and visualize even unknown data in these events (e.g., plot unknown congestion states by name on a timeline visualization).